 Russian Roulette

 This is a clause that enables one shareholder to offer to buy out the other, or sell their own shares, at a price set by the offering shareholder.
 The other shareholder can accept the offer and sell their shares or offer to buy the other out at that price, and so on.
 The advantage of this approach is that the person wanting to leave the company will be bound to offer a fair price, and you don’t need a company valuation.
 In addition, this enables the shareholder that eventually purchases the other’s shares to continue the business.
-However, this procedure does put the financially stronger party in a better position and so is open to manipulation.
+This procedure does put the financially stronger party in a better position and so is open to manipulation.

 Texas Shootout